maodahua/work/README.md

 For log, whether it is a public cloud or private cloud.
 I think we can use ELF or EFK to collect and view.

 For monitoring, a good choice for cloud-native product is to deploy Prometheus.
 Both tools mentioned above can be easily deploy.
 If we use k8s, we can use helm to deploy.

+for HA, we can deploy keepalived before some haproxy, this can avoid some single node fail.